HyperviewHQ/hyperview_docs/documentation/product/auto-discovery/topics/best-practices.md

 - Wherever possible, avoid configuring discoveries with large IP address ranges.
 Instead, configure smaller IP address ranges to keep the potential number of scanned devices manageable.
 - If you know the exact devices you want to discover and monitor within a specific discovery, use the list option to add the exact IP addresses.
 - Data Collector servers should be located in, or as geographically close as possible to, the data centers they are covering.
-- Ensure that NTP time synchronization is enabled on the machine running the data collector software.
+- Ensure that NTP time synchronization is enabled on the machine running the Data Collector software.
 An incorrect clock can cause monitoring and API authentication issues.

 ## Discovering Linux hosts